walshbr/data-for-the-rest-of-us/pages/week-1-intro.md

 ---
 ## We Data: An Icebreaking Activity

 I want to get to know you.
 In the spirit of the course, your job is to make a dataset about yourselves to share back with me.
-You have sixty minutes in which to do so.
+You have 45 minutes in which to do so.
 You have to hit the following buckets.

 * **Identify your data**
     * Who are you?